sciencehistory/scihist_digicoll/solr/config/README.md

 These are our Solr config files.

-They are used directly in dev test, via solr_wrapper, and our `solr:` rake tasks.
-Due to how solr_wrapper works, if you make changes you may (or may not) need to run `./bin/rake solr:clean` in development.
-(And stop/start your dev solr if it was already running).
+They are used directly in local dev and test, via functionality from the solr_wrapper gem, and our `solr:` rake tasks which control solr_wrapper.
+Our CI run also uses those rake tasks/solr wrappe to make sure solr is installed and running for CI.

-## Self-managed EC2 via Ansible

-(Our original deploy infrastructure)

-In production, ansible symlinks the host-environment production Solr config to these files.
-At the time we are writing this, ansible only links schema.xml and solrconfig.xml, so if we need additional local solr core/collection files, we may need to adjust ansible.

-Also,
+## Local changes to solr config

+Due to how solr_wrapper works, if you make changes here, you might need to get solr_wrapper to refresh the config for the installed dev and tmp solrs.
+You can do so, then restart solr, in test by running eg:

+   RAILS_ENV=test ./bin/rake solr:clean solr:start

+Or for development:

+  ./bin/rake solr:clean solr:start

+solr_wrapper installed Solr configs should be at:

+* `./tmp/solr_test/server/solr/scihist_digicoll_test/conf`
+* `./tmp/solr_development/server/solr/scihist_digicoll_development/conf/`

+In case you need to develop with a quicker iteration loop than waiting for the `clean` and want to edit files directly -- but you should always use the `clean` task at the end to make sure everything is consistent between what's in our git source dir (and committed) and what's actually in the running solr.

 ## SearchStax